mrjuan1/arpg-test/README.md

 ![Screenshot](screenshot.png)

-A small demo where you can move a character around, jump, dodge and run away from eneies that can attack you.i You can also take fall damage :)
+A small demo where you can move a character around, jump, dodge and run away from eneies that can attack you.
+You can also take fall damage :)

 Meant to be a small project for learning more about [Godot](https://godotengine.org).